 Practice Problem #1

 Kevin Sabo (personal communication, Winter 2002) remarked that "If you were unfortunate enough to be hand-contouring data in the 1960's and 70's, you may at least have had the aid of a Gerber Variable Scale.
-After hand contouring in Lesson 7, I sure wished I had my Gerber!"
+After hand contouring in Chapter 7, I sure wished I had my Gerber!"